Popular Subject Areas

-- Please note that if you place into Beginning, High Beginning, Intermediate or High Intermediate Spanish Language you will have the option of taking either the 45-hour language course, or the 90-hour language course.
-If you place into Advanced Spanish language and above, you will only have the option of the 90-hour langauge course.
+- Please note that students who place into Beginning, High Beginning, Intermediate or High Intermediate Spanish Language will have the option of taking either the 45-hour language course, or the 90-hour language course.
+Students enrolled in Advanced Spanish language and above will only have the option of the 90-hour langauge course.

 - Determination of course equivalencies will be done by advisors and credential evaluators at participants’ U.S. home institutions.